 In all the trips I’ve taken to parts all over Italy, I’ve learnt a few things which might help in planning a gluten free holiday in Italy:

-2. Even if gluten free options aren’t listed on the menu, it’s likely there will be some
+2. Even if gluten free options aren’t listed on the menu, just ask!

 Or like this pharmacy in Genoa, they could be an entire shop of gluten free food!

-5. Gluten free foods can be purchased on (some) trains
+5. Gluten free foods can be purchased on (some) Italian trains

-6. You can enjoy your gelato from a gluten free cone
+6. You can enjoy your gelato from a gluten free ice cream cone

 Many (but admittedly not all) gelateria carry gluten free ice cream cones.
 However, eating from a coppa (cup) is totally normal.
 If you visit a Grom store which are found all over Italy, their ice creams are mostly all gluten free and they are now also carrying gluten free cones.

-8. Separate kitchen exist for the preparation of gluten free food
+8. Italian restaurants offer separate kitchens for the preparation of gluten free food

 In some restaurants in Italy (especially pizzerias) a separate and dedicated kitchen may exist specifically for producing gluten free foods in an environment to minimise the risk of cross contamination as much as possible.
 I’m not aware of this type of separate kitchen set up occurring outside of Italy, except in rare cases.
 In addition, many of the gluten free pizzas I’ve had in Italy (including those show in this post) have been cooked in foil trays to prevent cross contamination in the pizza ovens.